JuliaMath/Roots.jl/README.md

 The `Bisection` and `Roots.A42` methods are guaranteed to converge even if the tolerances are set to zero, so these are the defaults.
 Non-zero values for `xatol` and `xrtol` can be specified to reduce the number of function calls when lower precision is required.

 ## An alternate interface

-For MATLAB users, this functionality is provided by the `fzero` function. `Roots` also provides this alternative interface:
+This functionality is provided by the `fzero` function, familiar to MATLAB users. `Roots` also provides this alternative interface:

-* `fzero(f, a::Real, b::Real)` and `fzero(f,
+* `fzero(f, x0::Real; order=0)` calls a
-  bracket::Vector)` call the `find_zero` algorithm with the `Bisection` method.
+  derivative-free method. with the order specifying one of `Order0`, `Order1`, etc.

-* `fzero(f, x0::Real; order::Int=0)` calls a
+* `fzero(f, a::Real, b::Real)` calls the `find_zero` algorithm with the
-  derivative-free method. with the order specified matching one of `Order0`, `Order1`, etc.
+  `Bisection` method.

 * `fzeros(f, a::Real, b::Real)` will call `find_zeros`.